Tornado-hit factory sued; workers said they couldn't leave

 The employee, Haley Conder, also questioned why the company did not encourage workers to go home — or at least give them a better understanding of the danger — between a first tornado siren around 6 p.m.
 Friday and another one around 9 p.m., shortly before the tornado hit.

+The only plaintiff identified in the lawsuit is Elijah Johnson, who was working the night shift at the candle factory when the storm struck.
+The wording of the lawsuit says it was filed by Johnson and on behalf of “others similarly situated.”
+Others aren't identified by name for “fear of reprisal,” Jones said.

-The lawsuit was filed less than a week after the storms that began Friday night destroyed lives and property from Arkansas to Illinois and in parts of neighboring states, carving a more than 200-mile (320-kilometer) path through Kentucky alone.
+The legal action was taken less than a week after the storms that began Friday night destroyed lives and property from Arkansas to Illinois and in parts of neighboring states, carving a more than 200-mile (320-kilometer) path through Kentucky alone.

 More than 100 people were working on candle orders when the twister flattened the Mayfield facility.
 The scale of the damage initially stoked fears that scores of workers could be found dead in the rubble.
 The company later said many employees who survived left the site and went to homes with no phone service, adding to the confusion over who was missing.